near/docs/docs/validator/delegation.md

 Please refer to the [Lockup Contract readme](https://github.com/near/core-contracts/tree/master/lockup) if you need to know how to withdraw the staking rewards to your main wallet.

-## Unstake and withdraw your lockup tokens
+## Unstake and withdraw your lockup tokens {#unstake-and-withdraw-your-lockup-tokens}

 NEAR Protocol automatically re-stakes all the rewards back to the staking pools, so your staked balance increases over time, accruing rewards.